Planned Parenthood Health Education Programs

 One of the most successful ways to effect change in a community is through peer education.
 Peer educators receive rigorous training about a range of sexuality topics and community resources.
 A vital part of these programs is teaching participants how to effectively share the knowledge they acquire with family and friends, and connecting them with needed services.

-Community health educators offer a customized series of presentations to professionals serving youth in our communities.
+Community health educators offer customized presentations to professionals serving youth in our communities.

-Community health educators, Public Affairs staff, Promotoras Comunitarias, and volunteers collaborate to have a presence at health and resource fairs, offering the community information about sexuality and Planned Parenthood services.
+Community health educators, Public Affairs staff, Promotores(as) Comunitarios(as), and volunteers collaborate to have a presence at community health and resource fairs, offering information about sexuality and Planned Parenthood services.